shaefner-usgs/easy-web-forms/README.md

 * **file**

   The default 'message' option is set to 'Please choose a file (.jpg or .png)'.
 Set the 'accept' option to allow other file types.
-If the 'path' option is set, the file will be uploaded to the given directory and its filename will be stored in the database.
-Files are renamed using a timestamp to ensure they're unique.
+If the 'path' option is set, the file will be uploaded to the given directory and renamed using a timestamp to ensure it's unique; the new filename will be stored in the database.
+If the user selects an image, a preview will be rendered inline next to the form control.

   If necessary, you can further process uploaded files in the calling PHP script **after** rendering the form:

   ```php
   $form->render();